 Run like an English club, the Sporting was only open to members.
 It was also home to a restaurant and nightclub whose customers applauded the ‘Girls of Monte Carlo’.
 Art deco was also celebrated at the Café de Paris, which was completely refurbished.
 The minarets and domes built at the beginning of the century were removed.
 Faience was replaced by frieze in line with the new art deco trend.
 The magic of Monte Carlo made celebrities forget the tragedies of this troubled period: the financial crisis of the 30s and the threat of war.
 The Hôtel de Paris was a real haven of tranquillity for its guests.
 Many of them were British: Lloyd George, Sir Winston Churchill, Sir Robert Vansittart and the Duke of Westminster all graced its corridors.
 Aga Khan, the Maharani of Kashmir, Prince Peter and Princess Violet of Montenegro, the Countess of La Rochefoucauld and René Blum were also among the hotel's famous guests.
 On 17 July 1943, in a moment of peace during the war, Radio Monte Carlo made its first broadcast from the Sporting d’Hiver.
 This event led to the birth of a superstar: Maurice Chevalier.

 Edouard Herriot, Prince Peter of Yugoslavia and Queen Victoria Eugenie of Spain came to Monaco for a few days of relaxation and Charlie Chaplin returned after his stay in 1931 to present City Lights.
-The Hôtel de Paris also hosted the wedding of Errol Flynn in the Empire room in 1952.
+The Hôtel de Paris also hosted the wedding of Errol Flynn with the actress Patrice Wymore in the Empire room in 1950.

 It was attended by the big names in cinema: Rita Hayworth, Michèle Morgan and Gary Grant, to name a few.